Freedom, Respect and Equity in Sexual Health 2022–2026 (PDF and Word)

 With our partner Women’s Health Victoria, we present recordings of our two-part forum series Addressing Reproductive Coercion.

-‘Side by Side’ is a sexual and reproductive health, respectful relationships education program designed to meet the nuanced learning needs of young women from communities where FGC is traditionally practised.
-The program is culturally sensitive and complements existing sexual and reproductive health and respectful relationships education while also reinforcing primary prevention of violence against women messages.
+‘Side by Side’ is a sexual and reproductive health, respectful relationships education program designed to meet the nuanced learning needs of young women and gender-diverse people from communities where FGC is traditionally practised.
+The program is culturally sensitive and complements existing sexual and reproductive health and respectful relationships education while also reinforcing primary prevention of gender-based violence messages.